keyboard_arrow_up

 Automatic Rack Transfer System (ARTS) Station

-Used mostly with rotary dip molding machines in rotational molding.
-The advantages of this system are that: 1) it raises the amount of operator positions for reloading and unloading without taking the racks offline, and 2) it permits extra positions for cooling and priming metal parts.
-The latter is important for coating preparation or for automatically lubricating mandrels.
+Primarily used with rotary dip molding machines in rotational molding, this system enhances operational efficiency in several ways.
+It increases the number of operator positions available for reloading and unloading without requiring racks to be taken offline.
+Additionally, it allows for extra positions dedicated to cooling and priming metal parts, which is essential for coating preparation or the automatic lubrication of mandrels.

 Molding Blower

-A high temperature air mover that raises turbulence and heat transfer to the mandrel or tool in the preheat oven.
-It’s also used in the cure oven to accelerate curing and lower heat stratification.
+A high-temperature air mover, the molding blower is designed to increase turbulence and improve heat transfer to the mandrel or tool in the preheat oven.
+It also plays a vital role in the cure oven by accelerating the curing process and reducing heat stratification, ensuring an even and consistent cure.

 Closeable Dam

-A device used in dip molding.
-Manufacturers install it in the dip tank, where it completely stops the flow of plastisol over the weir during the dip cycle.
-The closeable dam must work in tandem with the dip tank agitation and the recirculation pump cycle.
+This device is installed in the dip tank and functions to completely halt the flow of plastisol over the weir during the dip cycle.
+The closeable dam must work in perfect synchronization with the dip tank agitation system and recirculation pump cycle to maintain proper material distribution and consistency.

 Molding Mandrel

-Or metal mold, forms the internal shape of a dip molded part.
-Typically, the mandrel is made of steel, aluminum or other alloys.
-To customize the dip molding process, manufacturers can mount multiple mandrels to a bar that is placed into a master rack, or they can mount them directly on the arm of a molding machine.
+Also known as a metal mold, the mandrel forms the internal shape of a dip-molded part.
+Typically crafted from steel, aluminum, or other durable alloys, the mandrel ensures precision in product formation.
+To further customize the dip molding process, manufacturers can mount multiple mandrels onto a bar that is then placed into a master rack, or they can affix them directly to the arm of a molding machine.

 Master Rack